samsquire/multiversion-concurrency-control/README.md

 This repository is where I do experimental work on concurrency and parallelism problems.
 In this repository:

-* Raft implementation
+* A toy Raft implementation
-* Multithreaded multiversion concurrency control
+* Multithreaded multiversion concurrency control (MVCC.java and TransactionC.java)
 * Left Right Concurrency control with Hashmaps
 * A parallel actor interpreter programmed with its own assembly
-* 4 variations of a multithreaded parallel actor implementations
+* Many variations of a multithreaded parallel actor implementations
 * Concurrent looping (parallel mapreduce for nested loops)
 * A multiconsumer multiproducer ringbuffer which is threadsafe This is inspired by [Alexander Krizhanovsky](https://www.linuxjournal.com/content/lock-free-multi-producer-multi-consumer-queue-ring-buffer)
-* A high level programming language compiler that codegen targets the multithreaded interpreter
+* An incomplete high level programming language compiler that resembles Javascript that codegen targets the multithreaded interpreter
 * An async await switch statement
 * Async/await thread pool
+* A Soft Lock, a compositional lock scheme

 The headline implementation is a multithreaded multiversion concurrency control solution which handles safe and concurrent access to a database of integers without locking.
 We timestamp read events and check if there is any read event with a timestamp that is lower than us, in which case, we restart our transaction.